WyattAutomation/Oswald/README.md

-# Oswald
+## Oswald

 The Point of This Project:
   To fully-automate the activity of a Facebook Profile, using a combination of Web-Scraping and Neural Networks, and without using the Facebook API.
-Ideally, the end-goal is to make a fully automatic, easy to use bot for Facebook, that doesn't require anything more than a username and password to a Facebook profile.
-No API keys, no signing up for Facebook for Developers and having to "make an app", no huge libraries of scraping functions that are only really useful for static, sh#tpost/spam bots; just a dynamically interactive bot that you can plug credentials in to and let it rock.
+Ideally, the end-goal is to make a fully automatic, easy to use bot for Facebook, that doesn't require anything beyond a few programming dependecies except a username and password to a Facebook profile.
+No API keys, no signing up for Facebook for Developers and having to "create an app", no huge libraries of scraping functions that are only really useful for static, spam bots; just a dynamically interactive bot that you can plug credentials in to and let it rock.  **This is still VERY much a WIP, so keep that in mind!**

-  This is still VERY much a WIP, so keep that in mind.
-Element ids, xpaths, classnames, etc are frequently different across profiles, but not usually so different that you can't make some very slight adjustments to this code and get it working.
-I'm already working on a method to handle this issue in future releases, so be patient!

-Latest Update 4/25/18 - Description of NEW functionality:
+*Latest Update 4/25/18 - Description of NEW functionality:*

-I Found a pretty good pretrained RNN seq2seq/LSTM chatbot model here, and replaced the command line interface to input/output text with the webscraping functions of Oswald: https://github.com/pender/chatbot-rnn
+I found a decent pretrained RNN seq2seq/LSTM chatbot model here, and replaced the command line interface to input/output text with the webscraping functions of Oswald: https://github.com/pender/chatbot-rnn
 (all credit for this RNN used in my project currently goes to Pender: https://github.com/pender I am actively developing my own that I will train variants of in the near future).